enchxnt3d/Sacbe-Forge/README.md

 ---

-## Course
+# Course

-CPRG 303 — Mobile Application Development
+**CPRG 303 – Mobile Application Development**

 Southern Alberta Institute of Technology (SAIT)

 ---

-## License
+# License

-This project was developed for educational purposes as part of CPRG 303 at SAIT.
+This project was created for educational purposes as part of CPRG 303 at SAIT.